Dave the Chameleon: Message

 Dave the Chameleon uses the chameleon's ability to change colour to mock the Conservative Party leader.
 They aim to show that Cameron will 'change his colours' to fit the opinions of the people he is speaking to at a certain time.
-The Labour Party claim that this is a trick to hide his conservative values from others.
-This is part of a longer campaign to portray Cameron as an indecisive populist – indeed, John Prescott had used the term 'Chameleon' to describe Cameron some two months previously.
+The Labour Party claimed that this was a trick to hide his conservative values from others.
+This is part of a longer campaign to portray Cameron as an indecisive populist; indeed, John Prescott had described Cameron with the term 'Chameleon' some two months previously.

-The broadcasts were accompanied by the song Karma Chameleon by Culture Club.
+The broadcasts were accompanied by the song "Karma Chameleon" by Culture Club.
 In particular, the line "I'm a man, without conviction" can be heard during the broadcast.

 Plot

 Episode 1

 The first episode details the biography of Dave.
-A blue David the Chameleon emerges from a blue egg – royal blue being the Conservative party's colour – and goes to school, wearing a straw hat, an allusion to his Etonian past.
+A blue David the Chameleon emerges from a blue egg—royal blue being the Conservative party's colour—and goes to school, wearing a straw hat, an allusion to his Etonian past.
 Dave, like David Cameron, joins the Conservative Party during its time in power under John Major, but when Major's government begins to collapse, Dave the Chameleon 'disappears' into the background to work in public relations (again reflecting Cameron's career).

-According to the story, Dave the Chameleon learns a number of 'sneaky' skills in PR, making him a master of spin.
+According to the story, Dave the Chameleon learns several 'sneaky' skills in PR, making him a master of spin.
 He changes his name to the more informal 'Dave' and learns that, as a Chameleon, he can change his colours at will.
 As the narrator says:

-"And Dave the Chameleon changed into every colour of the rainbow, as he told everyone just what he 'thought' they wanted to hear.
-But underneath it all he was still true blue, through and through."

-Dave the Chameleon is then shown as very blue, accompanied with a quotation from David Cameron that 'I am Conservative to the core of my being, as those who know me best will testify' (taken from an interview with The Daily Telegraph).
-He then turns red – reflecting the colour of the Labour Party – and is accompanied by the David Cameron quote that he is the 'heir to Blair'.
-Next Dave turns yellow – to reflect the UK's third biggest party, the Liberal Democrats – alongside Cameron's quote that 'I am a liberal conservative'.
-Dave then becomes green (and visits a solar panel shop) – mocking David Cameron's attempts to make the Conservative Party more environmentally friendly – before finally turning blue.
-The campaign's tag line is: 'Available in any colour (as long as it's blue).'
+Dave the Chameleon is then shown as very blue, accompanied with a quotation from David Cameron that "I am Conservative to the core of my being, as those who know me best will testify" (taken from an interview with The Daily Telegraph).
+He then turns red—the colour of the Labour Party—and is accompanied by the David Cameron quote that he is the "heir to Blair".
+Next Dave turns yellow—to reflect the UK's third biggest party, the Liberal Democrats—alongside Cameron's quote that "I'm a liberal Conservative".
+Dave then becomes green (and visits a solar panel shop), mocking David Cameron's attempts to make the Conservative Party more environmentally friendly, before finally turning blue.
+The campaign's tag line is: "Available in any colour (as long as it's blue)."